 Proposition 15 was on the ballot in 2020 to amend the tax caps set by Proposition 13 back in 1978.

 The voters chose to pass Proposition 13 back in 1978 to cap property taxes on properties at 1% of the sales price and the property taxes can only increase a maximum of 2% per year.
 That means that California property owners are paying property taxes based on the price that they originally paid for the property, typically much less than what it is actually valued at today.
 This is the same for both residential and commercial properties.

+Proposition 18 was on the ballot to allow Californians to decide who has the right to vote.
 This proposition is about letting 17-year-olds vote and it is not as sweeping as it sounds.